 - Navadhanya Abhishek Pooja – The deity is worshiped with Navadhanya meaning nine grains.
 Usually, these grains are Bengal Gram (Chana dal), Wheat, Horse Gram, Green Gram, Rice, White Beans, Sesame, Chick Peas, and Black Gram.

-- Silver Nagabharana Special Pooja – The idol of a silver Nagabharana (image of a snake with five fangs protecting Lord Shiva) is worshiped on behalf of the devotee.
+- Silver Nagabharana Special Pooja – The priest worships the idol of a silver Nagabharana (image of a snake with five fangs protecting Lord Shiva) on behalf of the devotee.

-- Golden Nagabharana Special Pooja -The idol of a Golden Nagabharana is worshiped on behalf of the devotee.
+- Golden Nagabharana Special Pooja -The priest worships the idol of a Golden Nagabharana on behalf of the devotee.

-- By Air – The Dabolim International Airport in Panaji, Goa is the nearest airport to Gokarna.
+- Air – Dabolim International Airport in Panaji, Goa is the nearest airport to Gokarna.
 It lies 150 km from the town.
-The KSRTC (Karnataka State Road Transport Corporation) operated regular buses from Panaji to Gokarna.

-- By Road – The devotees can arrive in Gokarna by taking any of the KSRTC buses from Panaji, Bengaluru, and Mangalore.
-Alternatively, one can hire taxis from nearby towns like Murudeshwar, Ankola, and Karwar.
-Private buses also ply connecting Gokarna to Bengaluru and Mangalore.
+- Road – Devotees can arrive in Gokarna by taking any of the KSRTC buses from Panaji, Bengaluru, and Mangalore.

-- Sri Maha Ganapathi Temple – The Temple is located only a few meters away from the Mahabaleshwar Temple.
-The Temple was built in honor of Lord Ganapathi, who took the form of a normal boy deceived Ravana and established the Atmalinga in Gokarna.
-The idol of the deity is 5 feet tall with a hole in the top of the head.
-The hole represents the spot where Ravana struck when he found out that the boy had kept the Linga down.
+- Sri Maha Ganapathi Temple – The Temple is only a few meters away from the Mahabaleshwar Temple.
+The Temple is in honour of Lord Ganapathi, who took the form of a normal boy deceived Ravana and established the Atmalinga in Gokarna.

-- Bhadrakali Temple – The Temple is located 4 km by road from the Mahabaleshwar Temple.
-As per the legend, the Goddess Bhadrakali, an Avatar of Parvati was freed from Ravana by Lord Vishnu’s illusion.
-Lord Vishnu requested her to stay there and hence the Temple was built for her.
+- Bhadrakali Temple – The Temple is 4 km away from the Mahabaleshwar Temple.
+As per the legend, Vishnu’s illusion freed the Goddess Bhadrakali, an Avatar of Parvati from Ravana.

-- Bharat Temple – The Temple dedicated to Bharat, brother of Lord Rama is situated on a hillock near the Mahabaleshwar Temple.
-The Temple is located in the Temple dedicated to Lord Rama.
-A theertham called as Ramatheertham can also be visited here.
+- Bharat Temple – The Temple is for Bharat, brother of Lord Rama and is on a hillock near the Mahabaleshwar Temple.
+The Temple is present in the Temple for Lord Rama.
+One can also visit a theertham famous as Ramatheertham.

-- The Pancha Kshetra pilgrimage – One can visit the Pancha Kshetras of Dhareshwar (40 km), Murudeshwar (55 km), Guneshwar (40 km), and Sajjeshwar (40 km towards Goa) from Gokarna.
-The group of five temples is considered as extremely holy and is a must for any Shaivite pilgrimage.
+- The Pancha Kshetra pilgrimage – One can also visit the Pancha Kshetras of Dhareshwar (40 km), Murudeshwar (55 km), Guneshwar (40 km), and Sajjeshwar (40 km towards Goa) from Gokarna.
+The group of five temples is extremely holy and is a must for any Shaivite pilgrimage.